 We support policies that help improve animal welfare and will gladly work with all parties and MPs in the mission to give all animals in Canada a life worth living.

 Canada currently has no national animal welfare legislation and there is no one department or body with responsibility over animal welfare.
 Animal welfare refers to an animal’s physical and psychological wellbeing and is determined by how an animal is coping with the conditions in which it lives.
 Appropriate animal welfare legislation is required to ensure they are protected from suffering and cruelty.

-There is not a single animal welfare issue this election that takes priority, but many (as mentioned above).
-We hope to see strong support from the federal government in the future, to champion these issues and provide the legislative protection animals deserve.
+We hope to see strong support from the next federal government to provide the legislative protection animals deserve.